Michael O. Moore: Legislative career

-Michael Moore was elected to represent the people of the Second Worcester District in the Massachusetts Senate in November 2008, earning 60% of the vote.
+Moore was elected to represent the people of the Second Worcester District in the Massachusetts Senate in November 2008, earning 60% of the vote.

-During his first term, Senator Moore chaired the Joint Committee on Community Development and Small Businesses, overseeing legislation to protect the Commonwealth's small and family-owned businesses.
-Moore also served as Vice Chair of the Joint Committee on Elder Affairs, and sat on the Joint Committee on Environment, Natural Resources and Agriculture, the Senate Committee on Bonding, Capital Expenditures, and State Assets, and the Senate Committee on Post Audit and Oversight.Senator Moore also serves on various boards and legislative advisory committees advocating for issues such as higher education, Central Massachusetts or issues of statewide importance for the.
-Currently, he serves on the Advisory Board for the Dr. Lillian R. Goodman Department of Nursing at Worcester State University, is a member of the Massachusetts Workforce Investment Board, acting-Senate Chairman of the Central Massachusetts Legislative Caucus, a member of the Biotech Caucus and a member of the Manufacturing Caucus.
-Moore is also a vice-Chair of the Council of State Governments' Eastern Regional Conference's Education Committee.
-He also serves as the Co-Chairman of the Council of State Governments' Intergovernmental Affairs Committee and Chair of the Council of State Governments' Eastern Region Education Committee.
+During his first term, Moore chaired the Joint Committee on Community Development and Small Businesses, overseeing legislation to protect the Commonwealth's small and family-owned businesses.
+Moore also served as Vice Chair of the Joint Committee on Elder Affairs, and sat on the Joint Committee on Environment, Natural Resources and Agriculture, the Senate Committee on Bonding, Capital Expenditures, and State Assets, and the Senate Committee on Post Audit and Oversight.Moore also serves on various boards and legislative advisory committees advocating for issues such as higher education, Central Massachusetts or issues of statewide importance for the.
+Currently, he serves on the advisory board for the Dr. Lillian R. Goodman Department of Nursing at Worcester State University, is a member of the Massachusetts Workforce Investment Board, acting-Senate Chairman of the Central Massachusetts Legislative Caucus, a member of the Biotech Caucus and a member of the Manufacturing Caucus.
+Moore is also a vice-chair of the Council of State Governments' Eastern Regional Conference's Education Committee.
+He also serves as the co-chairman of the Council of State Governments' Intergovernmental Affairs Committee and Chair of the Council of State Governments' Eastern Region Education Committee.
 He is a member of the New England Board of Higher Education Legislative Advisory Committee and serves on the Council of State Governments' Federalism Task Force and is a member of the Council of State Governments' International Committee.

 Towns represented

-Senator Moore represents the Second Worcester District, comprising eight communities in Central Massachusetts.
-The district includes the towns of Auburn, Grafton, Leicester, Millbury, Shrewsbury, Upton, precincts 2 and 4 in Northbridge, and wards 5-7 and precincts 1 and 5 in ward 8 of the city of Worcester.
+Moore represents the Second Worcester District, comprising six communities in Central Massachusetts.
+The district includes the towns of Auburn, Grafton, Millbury, Shrewsbury, Westborough, and ward 4 precincts 1, 2A, 4, 5, 6, ward 5, ward 6, precincts 1, 2, 4, 5, 6, ward 7 precinct 5A, and ward 8 precinct 5 of the city of Worcester.

 Current committee membership

-Senator Moore serves on nine legislative committees in the Massachusetts Legislature.
+Moore serves on nine legislative committees in the Massachusetts Legislature.